What we do

 The management team are motivated by our love for the many amazing people we have been privileged enough to work with, watch develop and grow.
 We all feel very passionate about the projects and doing what we can to help and support the children, adults, staff and communities, both in the moment when bringing a smile to someone’s face, and longer term where we strive to see infrastructure, educational and political changes.
 Sadly we also work in remembrance of those we have lost, ensuring they are not forgotten and constantly striving to improve the potential of each individual we work with.

-London based photographer Daniella Staub travelled to Oltenia in 2015 to take photographs of our project and to support a particular fundraising campaign.
+London based photographer Daniella Staub travelled to Oltenia to take photographs of our project and to support a particular fundraising campaign.
 The photos are beautiful and really capture the hidden beauty of Slatina and the emotions of some communities.
 We are grateful that Daniella took the time to visit our project and allow us to use her photos!
 Check out Daniella’s website and Facebook page.

 MEET THE COMMITTEE